What is a typical survey response rate?

 Careful consideration to response rate and non-response bias is important to ensure that results are statistically valid and actionable.

 What can I do to improve response rate?

 There are a few proven methods to improve response rates.
 The most common is offering an individual a monetary incentive or honorarium for their participation.
-The amount of the honorarium is usually driven by the length of the survey, and title of the respondent targeting.
-Incentives are usually fairly effective, but can be very costly depending on the audience; in many cases the total honorarium fees may be the most expensive line item in the survey budget.
+The amount of the honorarium is usually driven by the the length of the survey, and title of the respondent you are want to attract.
+This method is usually fairly effective, but can be very costly depending on the audience; in many cases the total honorarium fees may be the most expensive line item in the survey budget.
 Another issue is often business executives are not allowed to accept incentives.
 However, a great option if you run into this is to offer a donation to a charity in their name; we have been very successful with this approach.

 There are also methods to improve response rates that avoid the high cost of incentives.
 The basis for all of these is to take a "quid pro quo" approach, providing something of perceived value in return for their participation.
 Options for this "quid pro quo" approach may include:

 - Offering a summary report of the finding of the survey - If the survey topic is of interest to the participants, this is an excellent option.
 It allows you to control the content of the summary report, potentially providing some interesting content, but not giving away the findings of the survey.

 - Positioning the survey as potentially beneficial to the participant - When introducing the survey provide a benefit for participating, such as:

 - "We are representing a potential new supplier, looking at entering the market" - this implies that participation may lead to a new market entrant, which may increase competition and lower prices

 - "Our client is looking to improve performance based on your input" - You have direct input into a suppliers improvement efforts, there is certainly no downside in participating.